Previous Post: Day 3: Portage Du Fort To Baie du Chat/ Arnprior

 By 10 we were paddling north and at the beginning of the bend which takes the river past Quyon on the Quebec side.
 We took a last look at the Chats Falls G.S.some three kilometers behind us.
 In our paddle across Pontiac Bay to the Ontario side, we had also passed what looked like a resort.
 A bit of research on our return revealed that it was actually a Tim Horton’s summer camp for children – Camp des Voyageurs.
 Not clear is whether they have an actual facility for serving coffee or donuts!
 Maybe that is where the folks whose property we walked through at 9 a.m. were?

 Our path down the Ottawa River – we were now officially in Lac Deschênes, some 15 meters lower than Lac des Chats – brought us to the Ontario side of the cable ferry to Quyon on the Quebec side.
 When we got home more googling turned up the explanation for the village’s name –

 The village, already the site of the Sainte-Marie Mission, was founded in 1848 and derived its name from the Quyon River.
 Originally the town was spelled “Quio”, from the Algonquin word kweia (pronounced “quia”), meaning “Smaller River” or “river with a sandy bottom”.
-See here for the source
+Source (dead as of April 2022)

 A bit more digging would probably reveal more Kitchi Sibi Anishinaabe roots of Ottawa Valley place names – a wintertime project perhaps!